High fire risk warning for

 fuels such as gorse, heather, dried grasses and

-these conditions will persist until at least midday
+in some areas.
+The risk will persist until at least

 Donegal firefighter in action.

 of the public are urged to be vigilant and to report